programminghistorian/ph-submissions/lessons/correspondence-analysis-in-R.md

 layout: default
 ---

 Sometimes you have no clue what happened during a historical event or why it happened.
-You just have a lot of data and two groups of things in that data -- "members" and "clubs," "words" and "books" or "countries" and "trade agreements" -- are interelated in some way.
-You would like to have a nice 2 x 2 matrix to show these relationships in some non-confusing manner.
+You just have a lot of data and two groups of things in that data -- "members" and "clubs," "words" and "books" or "countries" and "trade agreements" -- are inter-related in some way.
+You would like to have a two dimensional plot to show the significance of these relationships in some non-confusing manner.

-Correspondence analysis (CA) produces a 2 x 2 matrix based on relationships among two or more categories.
+Correspondence analysis (CA) produces a two or three dimensional plot of based on relationships among two or more categories of data.
+Unlike other plots where variables are specified on different axes, in correspondence analysis, the axes form organically from the relationships found in the available data.
+It is therefore quite similar to factor analysis and other forms of exploratory data analysis.
+The advantage to CA is that it shows relationships among the categorical information graphically.

 In R, you can plot a graph that shows these relationships in action.
 Once seen, you can do additional research to understand the relationships in more detail.
 It is therefore a powerful tool to understand historical information.

 After reading this tutorial, you should: